Meet our student fundraisers

 Paula is looking forward to what the next four years have to offer and is hoping to get involved with starting Model UN on campus.

-Elizabeth Sockol is a third-year student from the Vero Beach, Fla., area, and this is her second year as a resident advisor for the first-year dorms on campus.
+Elizabeth Sockol is a fourth-year student from the Vero Beach, Fla., area.
 Her concentration is International Studies, but her real passion is human rights.

 She is also president of the International Criminal Court Student Network Club and the Peer Mediation Club.
 She recently got a position as the New College police liaison, which ties in nicely with the fact that her father is a police officer and her mother a firefighter.